Tomation-Solution/man-mobile/app/assets/app/ReadME.txt

 === data.ts: {
     // Contains the organization info
-    // any chnage made there woul reflect accross the app }
+    // any change made there would reflect accross the app }